RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Methodology for Experimental results

 \subsection{Generating simulated datasets}

 To check whether the proposed biclustering algorithm can detect biclusters based on linear and non-linear relationships, we have experimented with several simulated datasets.
 We also want to see the effect of applying different data transforms on the performance of the proposed algorithm.
-This section outlines our method of generating datasets for this purpose.
-Each type of dataset corresponds to one row in Table \ref{accures}, which reports the mean and standard deviation of accuracy obtained by different algorithms (For each type of dataset ten dataset instances are used).
-The method for generating the datasets for each row is discussed in this section.
-The datasets for first and second rows require several functions, so these functions are reported in Table \ref{tabfuncnl1}.
-Rest of the datasets are generated using a single function.
+Each type of dataset corresponds to one row in Table \ref{accures}, which reports the mean and standard deviation of accuracy obtained by different algorithms (where for each type of dataset, ten dataset instances are used).
+The first two rows (``Non-linear 1'' and ``Non-linear 2'') of Table \ref{accures} represent datasets having biclusters based on non-linear relations.
+The third row (``Base'') represents dataset containing bicluster based on linear relation.
+Following nine rows (``Scaled'', ``Translated'', ..., ``Permutations'') give results for datasets obtained by applying different transforms to the ``Base'' dataset.
+These datasets allow us to analyze the behaviour of proposed method in a way similar to analysis done by \cite{addmissClu1971} for clustering algorithms.
+Next two rows (``Normal'' and ``Noisy Normal'') contain results for datasets generated using normal distribution with and without noise.
+The last two rows (``Overlap 1'' and ``Overlap 2'') give results for two overlapping biclusters existing within a dataset.
+The method for generating the datasets for each row is discussed in the appendix \ref{artDatDet}.

-In Table \ref{accures}, the first row shows the results on datasets generated in the following manner.
-A random matrix of size $1000 \times 20$ is generated.
-Now we will replace $500 \times 10$ submatrix of data in a way so that the $i^{th}$ column of this submatrix is given by $h_i(x)$, where $x$ is the value in first column and the definitions of $h_i$ for $i=1, 2, \cdots, 10$ are given in Table \ref{tabfuncnl1}.
-The row and column numbers that form the bicluster submatrix are chosen randomly.
-Thus we embed a bicluster of size $500 \times 10$ in the data.
-Note that for some columns, the range in which the bicluster elements fall is different from the range of remaining data.
-Thus the background for the biclusters is highly variable.
-One such example was presented in Figure \ref{figVarNM} in Section \ref{toyex}.

-Datasets in used for results shown in the second row of Table \ref{accures} are generated using a set of functions, which are modifications of the functions used in the first row.
-The modifications are made so that data in bicluster lies in the same range as the rest of the data.
-The modified functions have been reported in the second column of Table \ref{tabfuncnl1}.
-It may be noted that the function $x^2$ occurs both as $h_3$ and $h_8$ in the second column and $x^3$ occurs both as $h_7$ and $h_{10}$, amounting to the repetition of a column in the bicluster.
-However, we have retained the repeated columns to retain the similar structure of bicluster as in datasets for the first row.

-The third row presents the results on datasets of size $1000 \times 20$ drawn from uniform distribution.
-It has a bicluster of size $500 \times 10$ generated using functions $h_1(x) = I(x) = x$, where I is the identity function and $h_i(x)= a_i*x$ with $i=2, 3 \cdots, 10$. $a_i$ with $i=2, 3, \cdots,10$ are different random values lying in interval $(0,1)$.
-This is our base data for Uniform distribution datasets.
-Different transformations have been applied to this data for analysing properties of biclustering algorithms and corresponding results have been reported in following rows.